rust-lang/rust-forge/src/policies/llm-usage.md

 - Using an LLM in the creation of clearly experimental code changes that are not meant to be reviewed but must live as PRs on `rust-lang/rust` for tooling reasons, such as to run crater or perf.
     - "Clearly experimental" PRs includes things such as `S-experimental` labels, `[PERF]` titles, or `r? ghost` comments.
     - We strongly recommend, but do not require, that experimental PRs disclose LLM usage.
+      The goal here is to avoid other people picking up the draft work without knowing it's LLM-generated.
     - ℹ️ If a PR is no longer marked as clearly experimental, at that point disclosure is required.

 #### ❌ Banned